Need a schedule of condition? Get a fee proposal the same working day.

 What It Is

-A dated record of the commercial premises, prepared before the lease completes, with written observations and photographs.
+A dated evidence record of the commercial premises, prepared before the lease completes, with written observations and photographs.

 Why It Matters